ItsAML/Hiddify-To-Marzban/README.md

 # Hiddify To Marzban Migrate Script

- | Simply Transfer Your Users From X-Ui to Marzban
+ | Simply Transfer Your Users From Hiddify to Marzban

 ## Table of Contents
 - [About](#about)